buffaloss/tmps-labs/lab-1/README.md

 &ensp; &ensp; The project adheres to DIP by depending on abstractions (e.g., interfaces) rather than concrete implementations.
 High-level modules (e.g., *main.py*) depend on these abstractions, promoting flexibility, reducing coupling, and enabling easier substitution of implementations.

-&ensp; &ensp; In the following code, the play_media function takes a *MediaItem* object as an argument, adhering to the DIP by depending on the abstraction (*MediaItem*) rather than concrete implementations (*Album, Podcast*).
+&ensp; &ensp; In the following code, the play_media function takes a *media_item* object as an argument, adhering to the DIP by depending on the abstraction (*media_item*) rather than concrete implementations (*Album, Podcast*).
 This allows for easy substitution of different media item types without modifying the high-level module.

 ```
-def play_media(media_item: MediaItem):
+def play_media(media_item: media_item):
         media_item.play()

     album = Album("Album 1", date(2020, 1, 1), "Artist 1", "Rock", 12)